Getting Started with Xfinity xFi Advanced Security

 Creating Profiles You can manage devices connected to your home network more efficiently by assigning them to a profile.
 Create a profile for an individual (e.g., John, Mom) or group (e.g., Kids), then assign their devices to that profile.
-You can create profiles from the People section by selecting Create Profile, or during the process of naming a device in the Devices section.
+You can create profiles from the People section by selecting Create Profile , or during the process of naming a device in the Devices section.
 After you create a profile, it will appear in the People section.
 For all the devices assigned to that profile, you can view how active they are on your home network, see which devices are online, instantly pause WiFi access, set a bedtime, and enable Parental Controls.
-In addition to the custom profiles you create, we provide two profiles for you to use:
+For your convenience, in addition to the custom profiles you can create, we've created two profiles to help you get started:

-These profiles will only appear in the People section if a device is assigned to them; they cannot be deleted.
+Guest profile: This profile is intended for visitors' devices that you'd like to keep track of.
+These profiles will only appear in the People section if a device is assigned to them and cannot be deleted.

-Pause All Devices You can block a profile or group of devices from accessing the Internet when connected to your home network by selecting Pause All.
+Pause All Devices You can block a profile or group of devices from accessing the Internet when connected to your home network by selecting Pause All .
 You can either pause the devices for a specific amount of time (for example, 30 minutes, one hour or two hours) or indefinitely until you choose to unpause the devices.
 Once a profile is paused, any new device assigned to that profile will be paused.
 Please note that any in-progress activity might not stop immediately.
-Additional details about pausing a device are included above.
+Learn more about pausing a device .

 Bedtime Mode Bedtime Mode allows you to automatically pause WiFi access over your home network during scheduled times for all devices assigned to a profile.
 For example, you can pause kids' WiFi access during dinnertime or bedtime.
 Different schedules can be set for school nights (Sunday - Thursday) and weekends (Friday - Saturday).
-To set Bedtime Mode, select a profile, then select Edit next to Bedtime Mode.
-Select the desired nights for Bedtime Mode and the sleep and wake times.
+To set Bedtime Mode, select a profile, then select Edit next to Bedtime Mode .
+Select the desired nights for Bedtime Mode and the sleep and wake times for all devices that are assigned to that profile.
 All devices assigned to that profile will then be paused during the sleep times selected.
-Note: If you've previously set up a scheduled block for a device(s) from your Gateway's Admin Tool (http://10.0.0.1), you should be alerted when you attempt to set up Bedtime Mode that your prior settings will be cleared.
-Once you access Bedtime Mode, Pause/Unpause a device or access Port Forwarding through xFi, you will no longer be able to access similar features (scheduled block, block or port forwarding) through the Gateway's Admin Tool (http://10.0.0.1).
+If you have a single device you'd like to set Bedtime Mode for, first assign it to a profile.
+Once assigned, select that Profile, and then Edit next to Bedtime Mode .
+If any device assigned to that profile attempts to access a website, app or service outside a web browser (e.g., mobile email app) during a scheduled Bedtime Mode, the user will see the device’s default message that the website cannot be reached or that it is not connected to the Internet.
+Note: If you've previously set up a scheduled block for a device(s) from your Gateway's Admin Tool ( http://10.0.0.1 ), you should be alerted when you attempt to set up Bedtime Mode that your prior settings will be cleared.
+Once you access Bedtime Mode, Pause/Unpause a device or access Port Forwarding through xFi, you will no longer be able to access similar features (scheduled block, block or port forwarding) through the Gateway's Admin Tool ( http://10.0.0.1 ).

 Google SafeSearch: On